wp-plugins/tapatalk/readme.txt

 License: MIT License
 License URI: http://opensource.org/licenses/MIT

-The Tapatalk for WordPress plugin lets you add your WordPress blog to the Tapatalk app (just be sure that your existing forum--is already on Tapatalk first)
+The Tapatalk for WordPress plugin lets you add your WordPress blog to your forum on the Tapatalk mobile app.

 == Description ==